miko-ai-org/llmbatching/README.md

 }
 ```

-As you can see, the API is very similar, and it hides all the complexities of using the raw batching APIs provided by OpenAI.
+As you can see, the new API is very similar to the real time one!
+It hides all the complexities of using the raw batching APIs provided by OpenAI.

 ## How to use it?